fankershuaideyi/251-Assignment1-2022-YIfan-Qiu-Fangxiao-Cui/README.md

 ### Installation:

-​          It's java project you can use in a IDE and the main function in the RunHere.java
+​          It's java project you can use in a IDE and the main function is the RunHere.java

 ### Support: